Skyscanner/stylelint-config-skyscanner/docs/migration-from-4-to-5.md

 ## Installation

+First uninstall `stylelint-config-skyscanner`, then install `@skyscanner/stylelint-config-skyscanner`.

 NPM can be a bit funny about installs sometimes.
 If you are also using `eslint-config-skyscanner` it is recommended to reinstall `eslint-config-skyscanner` after this upgrade to ensure their shared dependencies are resolved correctly.

-As a reminder, `stylelint` should *not* be installed directly in your repository, this is provided directly by `stylelint-config-skyscanner` and should be uninstalled first if you still have it installed.
+As a reminder, `stylelint` should *not* be installed directly in your repository, this is provided directly by `@skyscanner/stylelint-config-skyscanner` and should be uninstalled first if you still have it installed.

 ## Breaking Changes